ilyasolgun11/paws-play-pp1/README.md

 ## Future-Enhancements <a name="future-enhancements"></a>

-- The future intentions of this website will be a landing page for anyone looking for a dog day-care in the north london area.
-- The functionalities i want to add in the future is a database where the users eligibility submissions could go to, with the data Paw's Play obtains we can easily know everything that we need to know in order to follow up with customers that are interested in our services.
+- The future intentions of this website will be a landing page for anyone looking for a dog daycare in the north London area.
+The functionality I want to add in the future is a database where the user's eligibility submissions could go, with the data Paw's Play obtains we can easily know everything that we need to know to follow up with customers who are interested in our services.
-- Once i learn JavaScript i would love to add a sign up page where users can join the Paw's Play community.
+- Once I learn JavaScript I would love to add a sign-up page where users can join the Paw's Play community.
-- I would also love to make a Paw's Play app where owners can see their dog's day to day achievements regarding new tricks and new commands they have learned; Also a section where they can see a live broadcast of the main hall where the dogs are kept so they can see what their pooch is doing whenever they want.
+- I would also love to make a Paw's Play app where owners can see their dog's day-to-day achievements regarding new tricks and new commands they have learned; Also a section where they can see a live broadcast of the main hall where the dogs are kept so they can see what their pooch is doing whenever they want.

 ## Testing Phase <a name="testing-phase"></a>